ikmb/esga/docs/usage.md

 The only non-optional part is the AUGUSTUS stage as this is the core around which ESGA was originally built.

-#### `--trinity` [ true | false (default) ]
-Run transcriptome assembly with Trinity and produce hints from the transcripts.

 #### `--pasa` [ true | false (default) ]
 Run the PASA pipeline to build gene models from aligned transcripts (requires --transcripts and/or --reads & --trinity).

 #### `--evm` [ true | false (default) ]
 Run the evidence-modeler gene build pipeline, combining all the various outputs produced by this workflow.

+#### `--trinity` [ true | false (default) ]
+Run the de-novo transcriptome assembler Trinity to produce transcript information.
+Requires --reads.
+Will be switched on by default if --pasa is requested and --reads are available.

 #### `--ncrna`[ true | false (default) ]
 Independently predict non-coding RNAs using RFam version 14.
 The resulting models will not be merged into the main gene build but can be used for manual curation in e.g. WebApollo.
-Please note that the head node of your cluster must have access to the internet to download the RFam CM file on-the-fly.
+Please note that the head node of your cluster must have access to the internet to download the RFam files on-the-fly.

-### 3. Search options
-ESGA runs tools such as Blast+ to identify alignment regions for evidence data.
-We made some of the parameters editable, although we stress that changes to any of these options my produce sub-par results.

-#### `--blast_evalue` [ 0.000001 (default ]
-Evalue cut-off for Blast hits to be reported.

-#### `--blast_pident` [ 80 (default) ]
-Hits below this (percentage) identity to the target will be ignored.

-#### `--blast_length_percent` [ 0.8 (default) ]
-Hits that cover less than this percentage of the query protein will be ignored.
-Note that this value is given as a decimal fraction.

-#### `--blast_bitscore` [ 25 (default) ]
-Hits with a bitscore lower than this will be ignored.

-### 5. Within-scaffold parallelization
+### 4. Within-scaffold parallelization

 #### `--max_intron_size <int>` [ 20000 (default) ]
-This pipeline will run certain programs not on full scaffolds, but on clusters of data within those scaffolds.
-The factor determining how to build these evidence clusters is the expected maximum intron size for your organism of interest.
 The default value is set to 20000 - for something like a nematode, this would be too long, for human it would probably be fine, although a few introns are much longer.
 Genes containing such extraordinarily large introns will then probably be mis-annotated.
-However, choosing too large values will drastically increase the run time.

 ### 5. Parameters for specific programs
 To run some of the programs, additional information is required.
 All options have a (hopfully reasonable) default, but you must check if it is the proper one for your organism and for the output you expect.